Kailash Kher

 Kailash Kher (born 7 July 1973) is an Indian playback singer, live performer, and composer.
-His music infuses Indian folk and Sufi traditions with pop rock and spiritual influences.
-His most acclaimed songs are Teri Deewani, Saiyaan, Kaun Hain Voh, Jay Jaykara, Bam Lahiri, Yuh Hi Chala Chala, Ya Rabba and Allah Ke Bande.
-In 2017, he received Padma Shri from the Government of India.
+His music blends Indian folk and Sufi traditions with pop rock and spiritual influences.

-He has received two Filmfare Awards for playback singing in Hindi and Telugu.
-Since 2014, he promotes Indian folk culture through the Kailash Kher Academy (KKALA) and a reality series, Bharat Ka Amrit Kalash, showcasing traditional music from across India.

-Early and personal life
+Early life

-Kher was born on 7 July 1973 in Vinod Nagar, a village in the Mayur Vihar area of East Delhi, into a Kashmiri family.
-His father, Mehar Singh Kher, was a traditional folk singer and his mother is Chandrakanta Mehar Singh Kher.
-Kher also spent a significant part of his childhood in Meerut, Uttar Pradesh.
+Kher was born into a Kashmiri family on 7 July 1973 in Vinod Nagar, a village in the Mayur Vihar area of East Delhi.
+His father, Mehar Singh Kher, was a traditional folk singer, and his mother is Chandrakanta Mehar Singh Kher.
+Kher spent a significant part of his childhood in Meerut, Uttar Pradesh.

-Kher’s passion for music began in childhood.
-At 14, he left home to find a guru or institution for classical and folk music training, as pursuing his passion required isolation.
-To support himself, he taught students to cover his living and educational expenses.
-Unable to find a suitable guru or institution, Kher continued his learning by listening to renowned masters of music.
+Kher's interest in music began at a young age.
+At age 14, he left home to seek a guru (institution) for classical and folk music training, since he believed that pursuing his passion required isolation.
+To support his education and living expenses, Kher also taught music to other students.
+Unable to find a suitable option, Kher continued his learning by listening to music by renowned masters.

-Kher worked in a family friend’s Indian handicraft export business until it collapsed in 1999.
-Following this, he faced depression and attempted suicide.
+Kher worked in a family friend's Indian handicraft export business until it collapsed in 1999.
+After the setback, he struggled with depression and attempted suicide.
 He then spent six months in Singapore and Thailand.
-After returning to New Delhi with his family, he completed his graduation from Delhi University via a correspondence program.
+After returning to New Delhi with his family, he completed his studies at Delhi University via a correspondence program.

-In February 2009, Kher married Sheetal Bhan, and their son Kabir was born later that December.

-Career

-Beginnings: 2001-2003
+Film career

-In 2001, Kher moved to Mumbai to pursue singing, living in hostels and taking jobs in the advertising music industry to support himself.
-He was referred to Ram Sampath for a Nakshatra diamonds jingle, providing a decent start with ₹5,000 (~$57) earnings.
-He recorded jingles for various television and radio commercials, gaining recognition for his distinctive singing style with brands like Coca-Cola, Citibank, Pepsi, IPL and Honda Motorcycles.
+In 2001, Kher moved to Mumbai to pursue singing, living in hostels and working in the music advertising industry to support himself.
+He was referred to Ram Sampath for a Nakshatra diamonds jingle, providing ₹5,000 (~$57).
+He recorded jingles for various television and radio commercials, gaining recognition for work with brands like Coca-Cola, Citibank, Pepsi, IPL and Honda Motorcycles.